dmitriz/cpsfy/README.md

 In addition to the Monad methods dealing with sequential computations, the Applicative `ap` and derived `lift` are dealing with parallel ones.
 As well as the Monoidal method `merge` dealing with merging multiple streams.
+See the paper by [Conal Elliot, "Push-Pull Functional Reactive Programming"](http://conal.net/papers/push-pull-frp/push-pull-frp.pdf).

 ### Lazy or eager?